roeszler/reabook/README.md

 The culmination of the MoSCow prioritization process can be seen in those with an [on hold](https://github.com/roeszler/reabook/labels/on%20hold), [wontfix](https://github.com/roeszler/reabook/labels/wontfix) or [future release](https://github.com/roeszler/reabook/labels/future%20release) tags respectively.

 ### 4.4 Information Radiator(s)
-As real-time, informative and straightforward work status display, a magnetic whiteboard with post-it notes was used to clarify current tasks and manage development time.
+As a work status display, a magnetic whiteboard with post-it notes was used to clarify current tasks and manage development time.

 Common contents included:
 * Remaining user stories,